AbdulMajeed09398/HVC-Aug/README.md

 **3- Census Income**

 This is the largest dataset encompassing the diverse information of individuals.
 It has been widely used by the database and privacy community for experimentation purposes.
+This dataset in naive form is available at:http://archive.ics.uci.edu/dataset/117/census+income+kdd.
 Further details about this dataset can be learned from https://ieeexplore.ieee.org/document/10197160

 **Baseline**